hasnaa38/can-of-books-backend/README.md

 * Node.js
 * JS
 * Axios
+* Express Body Parser (for the POST and DELETE requests)

 ## Change Log

-19-00-2021 7:00pm - Server now can response with 3 books coming from my database.
+19-09-2021 7:00pm - Server now can response with 3 books coming from my database.
+20-09-2021 9:00pm - Server now can handle POST and DELETE requests.

 ## Estimates

-### Sending Books Data From The Database
+### Sending Books Data From The Database (GET requests)

 Estimate of time needed to complete: 4 hours